protesilaos/my-website/_codelog/2024-12-11-emacs-diff-save-some-buffers.md

 Now I can type `d` at the prompt whenever I am not sure about what I need to do with a given buffer and its file.
-When I am done reviewing the buffer, I type `q` to dismiss it and get back to the prompt.
+When I am done reviewing the diff buffer, I type `q` to dismiss it and get back to the prompt.
 It works!